Bongbong Marcos: Senate career

 In the 15th Congress (2010–2013), Marcos authored 34 Senate bills.
 He also co-authored 17 bills of which seven were enacted into law – most notably the Anti-Drunk and Drugged Driving Act whose principal author was Senator Vicente Sotto III; the Cybercrime Prevention Act whose principal author was Senator Edgardo Angara; and the Expanded Anti-Trafficking in Persons and the National Health Insurance Acts, both of which were principally authored by Senator Loren Legarda.

 In the 16th Congress (2013–2016), Marcos filed 52 bills, of which 28 were refiled from the 15th Congress.
-One of them was enacted into law: Senate Bill 1186, which sought the postponement of the 2013 Sangguniang Kabataan (SK) elections, was enacted as Republic Act 10632 on October 3, 2013.
+One of them was enacted into law: Senate Bill No. 1186, which sought the postponement of the 2013 Sangguniang Kabataan (SK) elections, was enacted as Republic Act No. 10632 on October 3, 2013.

 Marcos also co-authored 4 Senate bills in the 16th Congress.
-One of them, Senate Bill 712 which was principally authored by Ralph Recto, was enacted as Republic Act 10645, the Expanded Senior Citizens Act of 2010.
+One of them, Senate Bill No. 712 which was principally authored by Ralph Recto, was enacted as Republic Act No. 10645, the Expanded Senior Citizens Act of 2010.

-He was the chair of the Senate committees on local government and public works.
+He was the chair of the Senate committees on urban planning, housing and resettlement, local government, and public works.
 He also chaired the oversight committee on the Autonomous Region in Muslim Mindanao (ARMM) Organic Act, the congressional oversight panel on the Special Purpose Vehicle Act, and a select oversight committee on barangay affairs.

-2014 PDAF Pork Barrel Scam
+2014 pork barrel scam

 In 2014, Bongbong Marcos was implicated by Janet Lim Napoles and Benhur Luy in the Priority Development Assistance Fund (PDAF) Pork Barrel scam through agent Catherine Mae "Maya" Santos.
 He allegedly channeled ₱100 million through 4 fake NGOs linked with Napoles.
 Marcos claimed that the large amounts of money was released by the budget department without his knowledge and that his signatures were forged.
 In connection to the PDAF scam, Marcos was also sued for plunder by iBalik ang Bilyones ng Mamamayan (iBBM), an alliance of youth organizations.
 The group cited Luy's digital files, which showed bogus NGOs with shady or non-existent offices.